killillian/grading-tools/README.md

 Directory for grading tools used with UCF Math Launch (ML) Program:

 - `mlc-hours.py`:  Takes in Webcourses gradebook roster and itemized Math Launch Center (MLC) report.
-Adds up total weekly hours for students who are in the roster and prints out names of students who logged time in the MLC but are not enrolled in the ML course.
+Adds up total weekly hours for students who are in the roster, writes these results to a new csv file, and prints out names of students who logged time in the MLC but are not enrolled in the ML course.